This post may contain affiliate links. Please see our disclosure policy.

 Step One: Soak Toothpicks

-- Simply place the toothpicks in a shallow dish and cover with water.
+Place the toothpicks in a shallow dish and cover with water.
+Let soak for at least 20 minutes.

 Step Four: Bake

-- Bake until the bacon is crispy, keeping a close eye to not burn the bacon.
-If you are using a broiler pan instead of a baking rack on top of a sheet pan, you will want to flip your dates halfway through cooking to ensure even browning of the bacon.
+Bake until the bacon is crispy, keeping a close eye to not burn the bacon.
+If you are not using a rack you will want to flip your dates halfway through cooking to ensure even browning of the bacon.

 Preparing in Advance